Sweet and Spicy Peach Chutney

 A peach chutney that is sure to delight!
 Sweet and spicy, it has just the right amount of gingery kick.
 Use it for pork chops or spread on poultry.
 How to cook a delicious chutney every time with step-by-step photos.

-By now you know I am a huge fan of jams and fruit chutneys.
-Every time I see fresh stone fruits like apricots and peaches in the season, a part of me wants to make a condiment.
-I think it's because the season for these is so short.
+By now, you know I am a huge fan of jams and fruit chutneys.
+Every time I see fresh stone fruits like apricots and peaches in season, a part of me wants to make a condiment.
+I think it’s because the season for these is so short.
 Right?

-The sweetness from the sugar, with the spicy chilly flakes along with the warm spices of cinnamon, cardamom, and ginger when combined with the favor of peaches is one you will never forget.
+The sweetness from the sugar, with the spicy chili flakes and the warm spices of cinnamon, cardamom, and ginger, when combined with the flavor of peaches, is one you will never forget.

 Why make this chutney